 Please note that qualification criteria applies (see below)

-All entrants must qualify by completing an officially recognised race in a qualifying time as per the table below during 27 August 2017 to 02 May 2018.
+All entrants must qualify by completing an officially recognised race in a qualifying time as per the table below during 26 August 2018 and 02 May 2019

 All runners will be seeded according to their qualifying times.

-The Comrades Marathon starts at 5:30am at City Hall in Pietermaritzburg.
+The Comrades Marathon starts at 5:30am in Durban.

-This race is a run from “gun to gun”.
+The race is run from “gun to gun”.

 Cut-Off Times and Locations are: